-17.-(1) If in the case of a registered instrument that is in Form 1, it appears to the Public Guardian that under section 15 a lasting power of attorney is revoked in relation to the donor's property and affairs (but not in relation to other matters), the Public Guardian must attach to the instrument a note to that effect.
+18. If in the case of a registered instrument it appears to the Public Guardian that under section 15 a lasting power of attorney is revoked in relation to the donor's property and affairs (but not in relation to other matters), the Public Guardian must attach to the instrument a note to that effect.